UIUXEngineering/node-typescript-seed/README.md

 - [License](#license)

 # Quick Start
+1. This project uses [yarn](https://yarnpkg.com/) for the default package manager instead of `npm`.
+See [install instructions](https://yarnpkg.com/en/docs/install) you do not already have `yarn` installed.

-1. Create an empty project repo.
+2. Create an empty project repo.
 The `init.project` task will push to that repo.

-2. Clone this seed.
+3. Clone this seed.

      ```bash
      # get a shallow copy of this seed